Archaeological Photographic Collection

 Alison Frantz Collection

 The Alison Frantz Photographic Collection contains images by the photographer and archaeologist Alison Frantz (1903-1995).
 The photographs mainly depict Archaic and Classical sculpture, Greek archaeological sites and various finds.
 The collection was created between the late 1940’s and the early 1970’s.
-The images have illustrated numerous publications, among them: Korai, Greek Archaic Maidens (Gisela M. A. Richter, 1968); The Archaic Gravestones of Attica (Gisela M. A. Richter, 1961); Olympia, The Sculptures of the Temple of Zeus (Bernard Ashmole and Nicholas Yalouris, 1967) and The Parthenon Frieze (Martin Robertson and Alison Frantz, 1975).
+The images have illustrated numerous publications, among them: Gisela M. A Richter, Korai: Greek Archaic Maidens (1968); The Archaic Gravestones of Attica (1961); Bernard Ashmole and Nicholas Yalouris, Olympia: The Sculptures of the Temple of Zeus (1967); and Martin Robertson and Alison Frantz, The Parthenon Frieze (1975).

 Wilson and Eleanor Myers Collection

 The collection contains 210 aerial photos from various archaeological sites in Greece taken in the early 1980s, using the technique of baloon photography.
 The photos of Crete were used for their publication, together with Gerald Cadogan, The Aerial Atlas of Ancient Crete: An Astonishing Achievement in Ancient Greek Archaeology, Berkeley 1992.
 The collection is available for in-house consultation only.
 See catalogue here.

 Doreen Canaday Spitzer Collection